tasmota/docs/docs/Smart-Meter-Interface.md

   * The INFO interface on the front, with a metal backplate.
 Pushes a reduces OBIS ASCI datagram every second.
   * The MSB interface on the top, no metal backplate.
 Pushes a full OBIS ASCI datagram every second.

-There are two types available using differen communication settings:
+There are two types available using different communication settings:
   * OD-type: 7 data bits, even parity, one stop bit, 9600 baud (9600 7E1)
   * SM-type: 8 data bits, no parity, one stop bit, 9600 baud (9600 8N1)